drupol/Taleo/README.md

 $password = '******';
 $company = '******';

-// When call the library with the valid parameters,
-// a new token will be generated.
+/**
+ * Create the Taleo object with a valid user, password and company code.
+ */
 $taleo = new Taleo($user, $password, $company);

 // See the Monolog documentation to check which levels are available.